Latah County Library District

 - The number of public computers has been reduced to allow for physical distancing.
 Computer sessions are limited to 30 minutes with no renewals.
 An additional 15 minutes will be allowed for browsing, picking up holds, etc. One person per computer, unless an adult using a computer has a child in tow.

-- Public computer keyboard coverings and mice are sanitized after each use
+- Public computer keyboard coverings and mice are sanitized regularly

 - Plexiglas sneeze guard barriers are in place at all circulation desks

 - Curbside hold service will continue once a week at Moscow, and at branch locations depending on demand.
 Check with your local library for details.

 - Touchless self-check machine is available at the Moscow Library

 - All in-library programming has been suspended until further notice.
 Some outdoor programs are now taking place.
 Masks are strongly encouraged at outdoor programs.
-Watch our Facebook page for youth and adult virtual program offerings.
+Watch our Facebook page for youth and adult virtual and take-away program offerings.